 In sum, so long as no motor signal is received, the muscle module produces a muscle-like force that is approximately steady.
 In addition, changing motor signals can produce changes in muscle-like forces.
 In the idealized design, the force produced by the muscle module follows the input motor signal in math-like ways that are predictable in timing and intensity and that do not depend on the order of changes.
-Muscular force can be changed in incremental steps, in a continuous ramping way or in jumps, according to motor signals selected by the operator.
+In such a design, muscular force can be changed in incremental steps, in a continuous ramping way or in jumps, according to motor signals selected by the operator.

 The design of A Dogtail for Wagging is shown in the adjacent Figure.
 Twelve muscle modules are attached in opposing pairs to a skeleton that has seven joint units.
 Each muscle module is controlled by a motor signal carried on a line from a timing device.
 The Dogtail is affixed to an immovable caudal mount at the first or caudal joint.
-The tip at the opposite or distal end moves freely along an arc and within a range of motion.
+The tip at the opposite or distal end is freeranging.

 The Figure also shows rigid skeletal elements: spinal elements and ribs.
 Two spinal elements and a rib element make up a joint unit that has two joints.
-Within a joint unit, the smaller circular end of a spinal element (colored gray in the lower Figure) denotes a thin cylindrical wall standing perpendicular to the page, with ball bearing races on both sides of the wall, each race facing a matching race in another element with a matching wall.
+Within a joint unit, the smaller circular end of a spinal element (the grav spinal element in the lower Figure) denotes a thin cylindrical wall standing perpendicular to the page, with ball bearing races on both sides of the wall, each race facing a matching race in another element with a matching wall.
 Each joint unit has two separate joints that operate through ball bearings and that move independently.
-The two joints have two mechanical coordinates, θ and ζ , which track angular positions from joint to joint.
-(The design moves in two dimensions; an actual system would need three dimensions.)
+The two joints have two mechanical coordinates, $\theta$ and $\zeta$ , which track angular positions from joint to joint.
+(The design moves in two dimensions; the system needs three dimensions.)